-In the new product showcase, there were notably more health focused products with emphasis on “holistic food” and “wellness” across packaging and brand marketing.
+In the new product showcase, there were notably more health-focused products with an emphasis on “holistic food” and “wellness” across packaging and brand marketing.

 Vegetarian and vegan foods were also common across the new product development zone, reflecting the rise in consumer demand for these products in FMCG.
-Brands such a Lily’s Kitchen showcased Veggie Feast recipes as well as Benevo, animal friendly animal foods located in the British Pavilion.
+Brands such as Lily’s Kitchen showcased Veggie Feast recipes as well as Benevo, animal-friendly animal foods located in the British Pavilion.

-One brand that really caught our eye was Green PetFoods that really had all bases covered in terms of new food trends.
-Their range was focused on meat free options and even new ‘insect dog’ hypoallergenic dog food embracing new wave of insect proteins.
+One brand that really caught our eye was Green PetFoods which really had all bases covered in terms of new food trends.
+Their range was focused on meat-free options and even new ‘insect dog’ hypoallergenic dog food embracing the new wave of insect proteins.

 New products such as edible insects have grown in the human food market accounting for $772.9 million at a CAGR of 6.1% over the forecast period 2016 – 2024.
-Products such as insect dog maybe signals the start of Pet Foods brands translating emerging human foodie trends into sales in the pet sector.
+Products such as insect dogs maybe signal the start of Pet Foods brands translating emerging human foodie trends into sales in the pet sector.

 According to Pet Food Industry grain-free pet food now accounts for nearly 30% of pet food sales in the US and it seems Europe is following suit.